-will we go or send against him, except by the lawful judgment of his peers or by the law of the land."44
+will we go or send against him, except by the lawful judgment of his peers or by the law of the land."

-Article 39 "was a plain, popular statement of the most elementary rights."45

-Those rights traced their lineage to pre- and post-Norman Conquest traditions, also known as the "customary practice," the "common conviction of the community," or the "general custom of England."46 William the Conqueror did not bring with him a new body of law for England.
-To avoid seeming oppressive, William's judges applied indigenous customs, which evolved into a body of rules that became the primary source of unwritten law,75 known as the "common law."76 The common law was "a law common to the whole land, a "set of rights and obligations immanent in the country, growing incrementally" that was "passed down as part of the patrimony of each new generation."77
+Article 39 "was a plain, popular statement of the most elementary rights."
+45 of law for England.
+To avoid seeming oppressive, William's judges applied indigenous customs, which evolved into a body of rules that became the primary source of unwritten law, 75 known as the "common law."
+The common law was "a law common to the whole land, a "set of rights and obligations immanent in the country, growing incrementally" that was "passed down as part of the patrimony of each new generation."